 The Verdict: Capital One® Savor® Cash Rewards Credit Card is the best credit card for dining and entertainment rewards.
 It offers 4% cash back in those purchase categories, to go along with 2% cash back at grocery stores and 1% back on everything else.
-The Savor Card also gives an initial bonus of $300 to new cardholders who spend at least $3,000 within three months of opening an account.
-That’s enough to cover the cost of the card’s annual fee ($95, waived the first year) for several years.
+The Savor Card also gives an initial bonus of $300 to new cardholders who spend at least $3,000 within 3 months of opening an account.
+That’s enough to cover the cost of the card’s annual fee ($95) for several years.

 The Capital One Savor Cash Rewards Credit Card was built for rewards, as its name suggests, so it’s best when cardholders pay their bill in full by every due date.
 The card’s regular APR is pretty high, ranging from 15.99% to 24.99% (V), and there isn’t a low introductory rate to save you money initially.

 The Savor Card also is best for relatively high spenders.
 You need to charge an average of $1,000 per month for three months to earn the initial bonus, for starters.
 If you don’t, you’ll need to spend at least $2,375 annually in order to break even from the second year on.
 People who don’t expect to spend enough to take full advantage of the Capital One Savor Card may instead want to consider its sister card, Capital One® SavorOne® Cash Rewards Credit Card, which has slightly lower rewards rates but is more accessible.
 Both cards require at least good credit for approval.

 Below, you can learn more about the Capital One Savor Card to see whether the savings it offers should be on your menu.